Quantisan/docker-clojure/README.md

 JDK 1.8 tools-deps image: `clojure:openjdk-8-tools-deps`
 JDK 11 variant of that image: `clojure:openjdk-11-tools-deps` or `clojure:tool-deps`
-JDK 13 with the latest release of leiningen: `clojure:openjdk-13` JDK 14 EA with boot 2.8.3: `clojure:openjdk-14-boot-2.8.3`
+JDK 14 with the latest release of leiningen: `clojure:openjdk-14` JDK 15 EA with boot 2.8.3: `clojure:openjdk-15-boot-2.8.3`

 ## Linux distro

 The upstream OpenJDK images are built on a few different variants of Debian Linux, so we have exposed those in our Docker tags as well.
-For OpenJDK 8 & 11 images, the default distro is still Debian stretch.
-For anything newer than that, the default is now Debian slim-buster.
+The default is now Debian slim-buster.
 But you can also specify which distro you'd like by appending it to the end of your Docker tag as in the following examples (but note that not every combination is provided upstream and thus likewise for us):

-JDK 1.8 leiningen on Debian stretch: `clojure:openjdk-8` or `clojure:openjdk-8-lein` or `clojure:openjdk-8-lein-stretch`
+JDK 1.8 leiningen on Debian slim-buster: `clojure:openjdk-8` or `clojure:openjdk-8-lein` or `clojure:openjdk-8-lein-stretch`
-JDK 1.8 leiningen on Debian slim-buster: `clojure:openjdk-8-slim-buster` or `clojure:openjdk-8-lein-slim-buster`
+JDK 1.8 leiningen on Debian buster: `clojure:openjdk-8-buster` or `clojure:openjdk-8-lein-buster`
-JDK 11 tools-deps on Debian stretch: `clojure:tools-deps` or `clojure:tools-deps-stretch` or `clojure:openjdk-11-tools-deps`
+JDK 11 tools-deps on Debian slim-buster: `clojure:tools-deps` or `clojure:openjdk-11-tools-deps` or `clojure:openjdk-11-tools-deps-slim-buster`
-JDK 11 tools-deps on Debian slim-buster: `clojure:openjdk-11-tools-deps-slim-buster` or `clojure:tools-deps-slim-buster`
+JDK 15 tools-deps on Alpine: `clojure:openjdk-15-tools-deps-alpine`

 ## Alpine Linux

 Most of the upstream alpine-based openjdk builds have been deprecated, so we have followed suit.
-As of 2019-9-25 we provide an alpine variant for OpenJDK 14 EA builds, but that's it.
-And it is likely that that build will go away once OpenJDK 14 is released (as has happened with other recent releases).
+As of 2020-3-20 we provide an alpine variant for OpenJDK 15 EA builds, but that's it.
+And it is likely that that build will go away once OpenJDK 15 is released (as has happened with other recent releases).

 We recommend migrating to the `slim-buster` variant instead.
 The older `alpine` images won't go away, but neither will they receive security updates, version bumps, etc. We recommend that you cease using them until / unless official